It's Time To Focus On The Long Run With Seelos Therapeutics Inc. (SEEL) stock - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jun 01 when O’Connor Daniel J. bought 16,000 shares for $0.61 per share.
 The transaction valued at 9,789 led to the insider holds 16,000 shares of the business.

 Mehra Raj bought 66,667 shares of SEEL for $56,840 on Mar 31.
 The now owns 3,281,546 shares after completing the transaction at $0.85 per share.